 What is studied in KS3?

 Years 7 and 8 take part in the UKMT Junior Mathematical Challenge and a team of 4 students from Years 8 and 9 represent the school in the UKMT Team Maths Challenge.

 Year 9 take part in the UKMT Intermediate Mathematical Challenge.

 What is studied in KS4?

 In Years 10 and 11 we follow the AQA specification for GCSE at the higher tier.
 Students continue in their mathematics sets up to their GCSE examination.

 Years 10 and 11 enter the UKMT Intermediate Mathematical Challenge and a team of 4 students represent the school in the Maths Feast competition organised by the AMSP

 What is studied in KS5?

 Mathematics is a very popular subject for AS and full A-level with a very high proportion of the sixth form opting to study mathematics.
 An increasing number of students are also choosing to study AS and A-level Further Mathematics.
 Within the Mathematics course, students study pure mathematics as well as statistics and mechanics.
 As part of their course, Further Mathematics students study core pure, and further statistics and further mechanics options.
 A number of students choose to take Further Mathematics AS in Year 13.

 Edexcel is the examination board followed; A-level Mathematics (9MA0) and A-level Further Mathematics (9FM0).
 Each student has two mathematics teachers to support different aspects of the A-level curriculum, and regular homework tasks and assessments are given to monitor progress.
-At the beginning of Year 12, students take an algebra test, to ensure that they can cope with the algebraic rigour of the A-level course.
+At the beginning of Year 12, students take a short diagnostic assessment, to ensure that they can cope with the algebraic rigour of the A-level course.
 In addition to the support given in lessons, a weekly drop in session is offered at lunchtime to offer extra one to one support.

 Students in Years 12 and 13 take part in the UKMT Senior Mathematical Challenge, and a team of 4 students represents the school in the UKMT Senior Team Maths Challenge competition.

 Ms Yvonne Le Croissette - Subject Leader